lambdaworks/tech-radar/README.md

 ```

 ## Credits
-This Tech Radar was created based on the open source [Zalando tech radar](https://github.com/zalando/tech-radar).
+This Tech Radar was created based on the open source [Zalando Tech Radar](https://github.com/zalando/tech-radar).

 ## License